 Nursing and bottle-feeding are welcome in the classroom whenever needed.
-Please have your child enjoy this from the comfort of your lap and keep bottles stored away when not in use.
+Please keep bottles stored away when not in use.

 Our classroom is childproofed to the best of our abilities, and although children are allowed and encouraged to move freely during class, we depend on each parent/caregiver to supervise their child’s activity so that accidents do not occur.
 Many children love to run in class as a natural response to the music, yet running in a roomful of babies and children can also lead to big ouchies.
 Therefore, we ask you to re-direct your child’s running to another safer form of movement.
 We also ask that you do not allow your child to hang on door handles or other room furnishings.
 This behavior poses a danger to themselves and others and isn’t good for the care of the facility.
 Thank you for helping us maintain a safe environment for everyone during class!

 It is normal and developmentally appropriate for young children to put things in their mouths.
 Younger children, especially, gather information about their world through oral exploration.
 If your child has mouthed an item, just set it aside and place it in the “Wet Box” on the teacher’s table for cleaning after class.
 Please note that Seventh Generation disinfecting spray cleaner and a bottle of hand sanitizer are always available on the teacher’s table.

 Please be sure to wash your hands, as well as your child’s, before entering the classroom.
 You may wash them in the bathroom or use the hand sanitizer on your way in.